 As the tax-paying Hungarian population was severely decreasing, the Ottomans tried to fill the numbers up with settlers from the South-Slavic areas, giving them the abandoned villages, as they did it elsewhere.

-The town remained the part of the Ottoman Empire until 1694 when Christian troops liberated the area.
+The town remained a part of the Ottoman Empire until 1694 when Christian troops liberated the area.
 Due to the wars, the native Hungarian population fled from Gyula, Békés County became near uninhabited.

 The landlord János Harruckern invited German, Hungarian, and Romanian settlers, who re-established the town in the early 18th century.
 There is such a village near Gyula, called Ajtós.
 It is famous for its German-Hungarian family who left for Germany in 1455 and became famous in Nurnberg: it was Albrecht Dürer’s father.
 The word “Dürer” is the direct translation of the village’s name, “Ajtós”.